ClaireCJS/clairecjs_bat/docs/song-lyric-transcription-with-ai.md

 😢 *Lyriclessness*: This meaning is specific to this project: Lyriclessness is a state in which a song’s lyrics cannot be found on the internet.
 At this point of giving up on our lyrics search, we can “approve” the lyriclessness state to mark our task as complete.

+🎸 *Instrumental*: A song that has no vocals or lyrics.
+The system WILL skip processing these.
+Marked with “ [instrumental]” in the filename.

+🎹 *Semi-Instrumental*: The system will NOT skip processing these.
+Marked with “ [semi-instrumental]” in the filename.
+A semi-instrumental is a song that has either:
+  - vocals that aren’t lyrics, i.e. lyricless opera, skat, choruses going “ahhh”, etc
+  - words that aren’t vocals, i.e. an electronica song but it starts off with a spoken-word sample

 </details>

 -----------------------------------------------------------------------------------------------------------------------------------------------